Is Car Insurance Cheaper If You Are Disabled?

 Many drivers with disabilities will use special modifications to safely drive.
 Fortunately, insurance companies can extend coverage to these modifications.
 Contact your insurance company to verify special equipment coverage.

-Most insurance companies will easily add $1,000 of special equipment coverage to your policy.
+Most insurance companies will easily add $1,000 of special equipment coverage to your policy with minimal hassle.
+Just call your insurer to add this endorsement to your policy.

-Some of the special equipment covered by car insurance can include:
+Some of the special modifications and equipment that can be covered by car insurance include:

 - Wheelchair elevators and ramps